IBM/cpdctl/README_command_reference.md

 <a id='pipeline_run_migrate-cache'></a>
 ## &#8226; pipeline run migrate-cache
 This command migrate old pipeline run execution cache data created by Watson Pipeline pipeline runs to the new location.
 Identifiers of pipeline runs whose cache data are migrated are preserved in the output file.
 Cache data can be migrated to mounted filesystem.
-To enable that option specify --assets-dir-path parameter
+To enable that option specify --assets-dir-path parameter.

 ```sh
    cpdctl pipeline run migrate-cache --output-file OUTPUT-FILE [--project-id PROJECT-ID] [--assets-dir-path ASSET-DIR-PATH]